kbroman/pkg_primer/pages/build.md

 CMD INSTALL brocolors_0.1.tar.gz`, because `R CMD build` created a minimal `NAMESPACE` file for you.  devtools is a bit more particular in this case.)

+### Installing a package a personal directory

+If you wish to install your package somewhere other than the standard location (which may be write-protected), you need to do two things.

+First, create a file called `~/.Renviron` containing the following
+line:

+    R_LIBS=/path/to/Rlibs

+replacing `/path/to/Rlibs` with the path that you want to use.
+For example, I use `/Users/kbroman/Rlibs`.

+Second, when you run `R CMD INSTALL` at the command line, use the flag `--library=/path/to/Rlibs`, as follows:

+    R CMD INSTALL --library=/path/to/Rlibs brocolors_0.1.tar.gz

+If you install the package using `devtools::install()`, you just need the `~/.Renviron` file; you don't need to do anything different with the `install()` command. devtools will use the path defined by the `R_LIBS` variable.

 ---